House of Cards

 But to give credit where credit is due, Netflix is also throwing plenty of money at comedians who otherwise wouldn't see the light of day.

-The Characters seems to be an extension of Aziz Ansari's well-received series Master of None, and entire days worth of stand-up specials that are available under Netflix's comedy banner.
+, and entire days worth of stand-up specials that are available under Netflix's comedy banner.

 The premise?
 "We gave eight comedians their own episode of a series.
 No rules.
 No limits," says Netflix.

 Those comics include semi-famous faces like Lauren Lapkus from Orange is the New Black, Paul W. Downs from Broad City and John Early from Wet Hot American Summer, as well as more obscure names like Kate Berlant, Dr Brown, Tim Robinson, Natasha Rothwell and Henry Zebrowski.

 The results appear to be, well, bonkers.
 Each was given their own episode in the eight-part show, with the trailer promising awkward restaurant encounters, warped takes on reality shows, and a dodgy police procedural show.

 They may not all fire, but if we're getting stuff like this, the occasional Sandler movie doesn't seem so bad after all.

 If you're into European/Scandinavian dramas, there are a few shows now appearing on our local streaming services worth noting: